 - Chopped parsley, optional

-Remove the bay leaves.
-To serve, toss some of the tomato-y liquid with the cooked spaghetti.
-Arrange spaghetti on serving plates and top with spaghetti sauce.
-If using, sprinkle with chopped parsley.
+TO SERVE Remove the bay leaves, THEN toss some of the tomato-y liquid from the sauce with the cooked spaghetti.
+Arrange spaghetti on serving plates and top with Meat Sauce.
+If using, top with Giant Meatball and sprinkle with chopped parsley.

 Shop Your Pantry First